waku-org/pm/draft-roadmap/improve_devex_api_twn_metrics_docs.md

 (No FURPS)

 - [ ] Review the current developer documentation
   - [ ] And contributor doc
-- [ ] Define a guideline for Waku teams to follow when contributing to documentation
+- [ ] Define a guideline for Waku teams to
+  - [ ] Minimum requirements to consider "doc done" for any future deliverable
+  - [ ] How to contribute to documentation: location, format
-- [ ] Setup an initial structure
+- [ ] Setup an initial structure to enable the guideline

 ## Trial QUIC